 But look at her hymn starting in verse 42.
 "She cried out with a loud voice and said, 'Blessed among women are you and blessed is the fruit of your womb.
 And how has it happened to me that the mother of my Lord should come to me?
 For behold, when the sound of your greeting reached my ears, the baby leaped in my womb for joy.
-And blessed is she who believed that there would be a fulfillment of what had been spoken to her by the Lord.'"
+Blessed is she who believed that there would be a fulfillment of what had been spoken to her by the Lord.'"

 That's it.
 That just came out of her loudly.
-And it's a hymn of blessing, it's a hymn of praise.
+And it's a hymn of blessing; it's a hymn of praise.
 It pronounces blessing on Mary.
 It pronounces blessing on the child of Mary.
 It pronounces blessing on Elizabeth.
 And then it pronounces blessing in the end on everybody who believes God's Word.
-It just...it just blesses in every direction.
+It just...
+It just blesses in every direction.

 First of all, "Blessed are you among women."
 That's a simple Hebrew construction that means you're the most blessed of all women.
 You're the most blessed of all women.
 Why?
-Well in the Hebrew culture, in the Jewish world a woman gained her greatest stature on the basis of her children.
+Well in the Hebrew culture, in the Jewish world, a woman gained her greatest stature on the basis of her children.
 That was it.
-A woman's greatest was tied to the greatness of the children she bore.
+A woman's greatness was tied to the greatness of the children she bore.
 Over in the eleventh chapter of Luke this comes up again.
 Jesus is speaking, verse 27, "It came about while He said these things one of the women in the crowd raised her voice."
 Some woman in the crowd yelled at Him and said, "Blessed is the womb that bore you and the breasts at which you nursed."
 That was a typical Jewish way to honor a mother because you saw the greatness of her child.
-And so Elizabeth is saying...You are the most blessed because you have the greatest child.
+And so Elizabeth is saying, you are the most blessed because you have the greatest child.

 There's a humility there, isn't there, because Elizabeth had just been told that her son would be great too, but not that great.
 Her son would be the forerunner of the Messiah but Mary's son would be the Messiah.
 Elizabeth acknowledges the superiority of her young relative's privilege.
 She acknowledges that Mary is even a greater beneficiary of God's goodness and she is going to have a greater calling and a greater privilege and a greater child.
 And, you know, that sort of went against the grain of normal traditional perspectives, sort of the reversal of the normal social convention.
 I mean, the older is less than the younger, and the older gives greater honor to the younger.
 And Mary's privilege is greater than Elizabeth's as Jesus is greater than John.
 But Mary is the truly blessed.
 And Elizabeth knows it.
 And Elizabeth is a righteous woman who is equally thrilled at the prospect not only of bearing the forerunner of Messiah, but of the Messiah coming whom she, Elizabeth, acknowledges in verse 43 as "my Lord."
 One thing to bear a prophet, it's something else to bear the Lord.

 This indicates another confirmation.
-This is the Spirit of God filling Elizabeth who gets sort of catapulted out of her normal tone of voice and is shouting at the top of her voice this prophetic word from God and this prophetic word from God affirms not only the blessedness of Mary but that she is carrying the blessed Messiah.
+This is the Spirit of God filling Elizabeth, who gets sort of catapulted out of her normal tone of voice and is shouting at the top of her voice this prophetic word from God and this prophetic word from God affirms not only the blessedness of Mary but that she is carrying the blessed Messiah.
 And further, the child of her womb is defined in verse 43 as "my Lord."
 This is prophetic confirmation.

 Now just a footnote here.
-It says Elizabeth says in verse 43, she's in awe of this whole thing, "that the mother of my Lord should come to me."
+It says, Elizabeth says in verse 43, she's in awe of this whole thing, "that the mother of my Lord should come to me."
 Please notice this.
-Mary is the mother of her Lord, Mary is never in Scripture called the mother of God...never.
+Mary is the mother of her Lord.
+Mary is never in Scripture called the mother of God, never.
 Nobody is God's mother.
 God always existed.
 God was never produced, never conceived, never born, never generated.
 The eternal God has always existed.
 God has no mother.
 When people say, "Mary, mother of God," they're not talking about the Mary of Scripture.
 She was the mother of Jesus, the man.
 She is not the mother of God.
 Deity is true of Jesus, but it is not confined to Jesus.
-Mary was the mother of the man Jesus, she is not the mother of God.
+Mary was the mother of the man Jesus; she is not the mother of God.
 That is a terrible error.
-Resident in Mary was a human, physical child who was in His inner person God, who always existed...the eternal God, the Son who had lived from all eternity.
+Resident in Mary was a human, physical child who was in His inner person God, who always existed, the eternal God, the Son who had lived from all eternity.

 Well, in verse 44, we've already looked at it.
 This was Elizabeth's explanation and it came from the Lord.
 "Behold, when the sound of your greeting reached my ears, the baby leaped in my womb for joy."
-God revealed to her that that was not just a normal common motion of the child, but that God the Holy Spirit had moved on that little prophet and made him leap with delight as a physical affirmation that God worked in the womb of Elizabeth and would work in the womb of Mary.
+God revealed to her that that was not just a normal, common motion of the child, but that God the Holy Spirit had moved on that little prophet and made him leap with delight as a physical affirmation that God worked in the womb of Elizabeth and would work in the womb of Mary.

-Elizabeth closes after having blessed Mary and blessed Jesus and pronounced a blessing on herself for being the one to whom the mother of the Lord had come, verse 45 is sort of like...it's really sort of like a general beatitude, it just sort of widens everything up.
-"And blessed is she...anybody...who believed that there would be a fulfillment of what had been spoken to her by the Lord."
+Elizabeth closes after having blessed Mary and blessed Jesus and pronounced a blessing on herself for being the one to whom the mother of the Lord had come, verse 45 is sort of like...
+It's really sort of like a general beatitude.
+It just sort of widens everything up.
+"And blessed is she,” anybody, “who believed that there would be a fulfillment of what had been spoken to her by the Lord."
 Blessed is she, sure that's Mary, of course, blessed is Mary because she believed.
 But, you know, it doesn't say "blessed are you, Mary," it just says "blessed is she" and it puts it in the third person.
 Anybody who believes God fulfills His promises is going to be blessed, right?
 And so the beatitude starts with Mary, moves to the child, embraces Elizabeth and goes beyond.

-You know, Mary is a...a wonderful example for us.
-She's not the mother of God, she's not the queen of heaven.
+You know, Mary is a...is a wonderful example for us.
+She's not the mother of God.
+She's not the queen of heaven.
 But she is a model believer and she was blessed not just because of her privilege, not just because she was chosen to bear the Messiah.
-She was blessed not just because of what God did to her but because of how she responded, she was blessed because she believed.
-Contrast her with Zacharias...Zacharias heard the message from the angel and did not believe and wasn't blessed, he was...what?...cursed, struck deaf and dumb.
+She was blessed not just because of what God did to her but because of how she responded.
+She was blessed because she believed.
+Contrast her with Zacharias.
+Zacharias heard the message from the angel and did not believe and wasn't blessed.
+He was what?
+Cursed, struck deaf and dumb.
 And I think, you know, Elizabeth knows that and she may have even been looking at Zacharias when she said this.
 Blessed is she who believed.
-I don't know whether he could read lips in this brief six-month period but she may have said, "Blessed is she who believed..."
+I don't know whether he could read lips in this brief six-month period but she may have said, "Blessed is she who believed."
 I mean, if you want to be blessed, you believe.

-That's...that's, you know...what do you do with Mary?
+That's...that's, you know...
+What do you do with Mary?
 That's what you do with Mary, right there.
 You don't make Mary the queen of heaven, you don't make her a co-redemptrix with Christ, you don't make her the one responsible for access to Jesus as if she's a mediator.
-You don't make her the only one who can convince Jesus to answer the penitent's sinner's prayer.
+You don't make her the only one who can convince Jesus to answer the penitent sinner's prayer.
 You don't make her the mother of God.
 What you do is you see Mary as someone who is a model of faith.
 She believed there would be a fulfillment of what had been spoken to her by the Lord.
 And because she believed that, she pursued that, she went to see Elizabeth and she got all that confirmation.

 She was confirmed and she must have gone on her way three months later rejoicing.
 She didn't stay for the birth, apparently.
 She didn't need to.
 By then she herself would have been three months pregnant.
-It was time for her to get back and get on with her own life.
+It was time to get back and get on with her own life.

-Father, thank You for our time this morning again to focus on this great story, this really rich thrilling account.
+Father, thank You for our time this morning again to focus on this great story, this really rich, thrilling account.
 Thank You for the way in which You have put it in such simple terms, and yet the depth of it we can't even begin to reach.
 Oh we thank You for the great conception that brought us a sinless Savior.
 Thank You for this miracle that sets Jesus apart from every person who ever lived.
 He's not just another prophet, He's not just a good man, He's not just a well-intentioned teacher, He's not just a revolutionary leader, not at all, He is God in human flesh.
 That's what Gabriel said, that's what Mary believed.
 That's what Elizabeth confirmed.
 We thank You for that confirmation.
 And we trust that we can stand as Mary did, hearing the truth, believing the truth, obeying the truth and worshiping in response to it.
 We thank You for her example.
-We thank You that through her You brought a Savior, virgin conceived, virgin born, who gave His life for His people...of whom we have been made a part.
-We praise You for that...in His name.
+We thank You that through her You brought a Savior, virgin-conceived, virgin-born, who gave His life for His people, of whom we have been made a part.
+We praise You for that, in His name.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).